Thursday, Oct 24 at 7:30 pm

 Eyes on Elsewheres

-With Minna Långström, Dawn Summer & Janet Vertesi
+With Minna Långström, Dawn Sumner & Janet Vertesi

 Presented during the 12th edition of the Imagine Science Film Festival in NYC (Oct 18-25), this companion program expands upon the festival’s 2019 theme of EMERGENCE: the ability of simple parts acting together to give rise to complicated properties unobserved in the parts alone, whether on the level of chemical interactions or universal social change.